 With each new Safari software update, Apple has added more user-facing protection to expose tracking features of websites and keep user data where users choose.

 Intelligent Tracking Prevention

 When using Safari, each tab is completely isolated from the others so that any malicious code executed from one tab cannot affect other tabs or apps outside of Safari.
 The code would be unable to perform its task and crash the tab or force the system to warn users about the webpage executing an action.

 Websites use a device's signature to render a page correctly.
-By requesting the current OS, screen size, model, browser, and IP address, a webpage can more easily render its content tailored for the device.
+By requesting the current OS, screen size, model, browser, and IP address, a webpage can more easily render its content tailored to the device.

-This data has become a tool for tracking, however, by creating a unique "fingerprint" of the user visiting the webpage.
+However, this data has become a tool for tracking by creating a unique "fingerprint" of the user visiting the webpage.
 Instead of allowing a page to access all of this information, Apple offers the site a simplified profile with a random identifier.
 This allows the site to get the necessary information to render the webpage while keeping the user private.